-Gnocchi alla Sorrentina is a cheesy, bubbly, and delicious Italian comfort food made with fluffy gnocchi simmered in a homemade tomato basil sauce and lots of gooey melted mozzarella cheese!
+Gnocchi alla Sorrentina is a cheesy, bubbly, and delicious Italian comfort food made with pillowy soft potato gnocchi simmered in a homemade tomato sauce with fresh basil and lots of gooey melted mozzarella cheese!

-Gnocchi alla Sorrentina will forever be the best gnocchi recipe I ever make.
+Gnocchi alla Sorrentina is my all-time favorite gnocchi recipe.
 From the coastal town of Sorrento in the Campania region of Southern Italy, this Sorrento-style gnocchi celebrates the fresh and local ingredients famous to the region – ripe tomatoes, fragrant basil, and creamy mozzarella cheese.

-Authentic preparation of gnocchi alla Sorrentina is a much more labor-intensive process – one that begins by making fluffy potato gnocchi from scratch, followed by fresh homemade tomato sauce.
-Worth the effort, I’m sure, today we’re saving on time by using store-bought potato gnocchi and canned stewed tomatoes to make our own version of homemade tomato sauce.
+Authentic preparation of this dish is a much more labor-intensive process – one that begins by making fluffy potato gnocchi from scratch, followed by fresh homemade tomato sauce.
+Worth the effort, I’m sure, but for today we’re saving time by using store-bought potato gnocchi and canned stewed tomatoes to make our own version of homemade tomato sauce.

 How to Make Gnocchi alla Sorrentino

-Puree the sauce using a blender, food processor, or hand blender until no large chunks remain.
-Return the sauce to the pan or skillet and mix with approximately one-third of the mozzarella cheese.
+4. Next, puree the sauce using a blender, food processor, or immersion blender until no large chunks remain.
+Return the sauce to the pan or skillet and add approximately one-third of the mozzarella cheese.

-Meanwhile, bring a large pot of salted water to a boil and add the pre-made potato gnocchi.
-Cook the gnocchi just until they float to the surface- do not overcook.
-Transfer the gnocchi to the prepared tomato sauce.
+5. Meanwhile, bring a large pot of salted water to a boil and add the pre-made potato gnocchi.
+Cook the gnocchi just until they float to the surface – do not overcook.
+Use a slotted spoon to transfer the gnocchi to the prepared tomato sauce.
 Mix well.

-- How long will leftovers stay fresh?
-When stored in an airtight container in the refrigerator, gnocchi alla Sorrentina will stay good for up to 3-4 days.
+- Storing: Keep leftovers stored in an airtight container in the refrigerator for up to 3-4 days.